YOU ARE INVITED TO DARLA'S ART ADVENTURE ABROAD

 Ten days are planned for your pleasure in the lovely Umbrian region of Italy.
 Stay at a renovated centuries old monastery and enjoy the local Umbrian meals prepared on site!

 Simply put, my Art Adventure is just that.
 We are a small group of artists (and non-artists who desire the encounter) who experience the culture, sites, foods of another country as we gather photographs and sketch/paint our impressions of the place we visit!
 I keep an art journal and will show you how to do the same.
 We use our cameras to gather images and use our time to see the area.
-This art travel holiday will provide time for both sightseeing and plein aire painting (or create at our “home” in our private studio)!
+This art travel holiday will provide time for both sightseeing and painting/sketching, etc. The monastery chapel has been converted as our private studio!

 Having traveled to 70 countries, I have experience planning trips.
 In May 2015 I realized my dream to plan and travel abroad with artists.
 Since then my annual Art Adventures Abroad have visited Spain (2015), Portugal (2016) with added river cruise, Ireland (2017), Denmark/Germany (2018) and France (2019).
 BUT only FUN people can come...if you can't walk a mile during the day, pack light and manage your own bags, this is not for you!
 The terrain in Europe can be a challenge with stairs and cobblestones where elevators/escalators are rare!
 If you require walking assistance you should consider not joining us for this experience.